A SHORT HISTORY OF GDANSK, POLAND

-The story of Gadansk begins in the 10th century.
-At first it was a small trading settlement but it soon grew.
+The story of Gdansk begins in the 10th century.
+At first, it was a small trading settlement but it soon grew.
 In 1224 it was formally made a town when it was granted certain rights.
 Then in 1308 the Teutonic Knights (an order of German knights) took over Gdansk.
 They ruled it for more than a hundred years.
 In 1454 Gdansk broke away from the Teutonic Knights.
-Afterwards the city was nominally part of Poland but it was effectively independent.
-In the 16th century Poland was rocked by the Reformation and most of the people of Gdansk became Protestants.
-Meanwhile the town continued to flourish.
+Afterward, the city was nominally part of Poland but it was effectively independent.
+In the 16th century, Poland was rocked by the Reformation and most of the people of Gdansk became Protestants.
+Meanwhile, the town continued to flourish.
 It became a large and very important city.
-However Gdansk suffered several outbreaks of plague, the last one in 1709.
+However, Gdansk suffered several outbreaks of plague, the last one in 1709.

 Meanwhile a statue of Neptune was erected in 1549.
 In 1633 it was made into a fountain.
 The Royal Chapel was built in 1681.

 In the late 18th century Poland was divided up by the great powers.
 In 1793 Prussia took Gdansk.
 From 1871 it was part of Germany and in the late 19th century Gdansk grew rapidly.
 A town museum opened in 1872.
 A statue of Jan III Sobieski was made in 1897.
 It was moved to Gdansk in 1965.